Joel Dwek & Danny Wiser

 The album starts with possibly the most experimental song musically on the album, Too High, which deals with the social issue of drug abuse.
 It is a very funky number, with arguably his weakest singing on the album, demonstrating the distress of drug abuse.
 Though between us there is a disagreement on the meaning of the song, with one of us believing Wonder to be decrying all drug use, and the other vehemently protesting that the song is in fact about taking the right amount of drugs in moderation, the case is definitely that Wonder is against excessive use of drugs in the song.
 The lyrics end up with John Lennon-esque surrealistic psychedelia, yet it is ensconced in classic Stevie funkiness.
 One could almost imagine the song being reinterpreted in that classic late 60s Lennon style and it working just as well.

 Perhaps the most famous song on the album is Living for the City, which shows Wonder at his most political.
-In the song, Wonder tells the story of a poor black family living in Mississippi, who do their best to overcome their circumstances and move up in the world, with his parents working hard to earn as much as they can, and their children study hard to escape their reality.
+In the song, Wonder tells the story of a poor black family living in Mississippi, who do their best to overcome their circumstances and move up in the world, with the parents working hard to earn as much as they can, and their children study hard to escape their reality.
 However, life comes crashing down on them, as the son makes it to New York, only to be arrested and put in prison, then released a broken man.
 The song is broken up into three sections, with the first part detailing the life of the family, the second being a musical interlude with spoken dialogue in which the son goes to New York and is arrested, and the final section returns to the musicality of the first, but with Wonder’s raspy voice riven with a righteous rage.
 At the very end, Wonder addresses the listener directly and implores them to “make a better tomorrow”.

 Wonder’s music is so often fun, bouncy, and joyful, which makes the interlude in this track particularly jarring, as not only are the content of the words spoken by the characters, in particular the police officer, often shocking, but the music that accompanies it is also discordant, with his synthesisers mimicking the sound of sirens, and additional sound effects creating a city soundscape of cars, buses, and general hubbub.
 The song is an excoriating critique of systemic racism and all its evils, yet it is wrapped up inside an extremely catchy soul song.
 While it contains one of the most iconic, yet ominous keyboard riffs at its heart, musically indicating that from the start this song won’t end well, it nonetheless manages to stick in the memory with its catchy and ambiguous refrain, “living just enough, just enough for the city”, ably sung by the choir that he uses.
 The lyrical uncertainty of what ‘living for the city’ actually means becomes clear as the song progresses – from 1945 until the mid-70s many black people left the Deep South in pursuit of a better life in the North, usually in the big cities like Chicago, Los Angeles, and of course New York City.
 What Wonder is doing is warning of the hazards of becoming enamoured of the fantasy that moving to a big city will solve all your problems, when in fact racism is still rife and baked into the power structures that the run the city.
 All these complex ideas are inherent to the song, but Wonder makes it accessible and therefore more powerful by using storytelling song-writing, whereupon he uses the microcosm to tell the story of the macrocosm.

 The album ends with another overtly political track, He’s Misstra Know-It-All, which is a harsh critique of the then-current President, Richard Milhous Nixon.
 Though Tricky Dicky is not mentioned by name, the song is a long description of a conman who wins trust through lies and deceit, and has thus been long associated with Nixon, whose mendacity was unparalleled, but has now been Trumped.
 The recurring piano line that repeats over the title lyric acts as almost a type of hypnosis, luring the listener in with its catchiness.
 However, the song is sufficiently clever to remain just generic enough to support other interpretations, the most popular of which is that the song is in fact a veiled reference to Berry Gordy, the head honcho of Motown Records, with whom Wonder reportedly had a fractured relationship.
-The album flirts with politics throughout, but the last truly political song on the album is Visions, which takes a utopian more traditionally Wonder-esque look at the state of the world. the song is a ballad, with gorgeous acoustic guitar throughout, that serves as a lament for the beauty that could exist, instead of what actually does.
+The album flirts with politics throughout, but the last truly political song on the album is Visions, which takes a utopian more traditionally Wonder-esque look at the state of the world.
+The song is a ballad, with gorgeous acoustic guitar throughout, that serves as a lament for the beauty that could exist, instead of what actually does.

 Not content with just tackling the political issues of the day, Wonder turns his skilled writing hand to themes of religion.
 These are first encountered on the song Higher Ground, which, aside from being a banger with the funkiest guitar this side of Prince, deals with themes of reincarnation and rebirth, both literal and metaphorical.
 It contains a message of constantly aiming to achieve one’s “highest ground”, while acknowledging the evils that exist in the world that conspire to keep people down, but also that none of us are undeserving of a spiritual rebirth.
 The placement of the song in the middle of the album is also likely intentional.
 After discussing the issues of drug-taking, institutional racism and a lamentation of the state of the world in the previous songs, Higher Ground points out that a way we can all make a change in the world is by working on ourselves and attempting to self-improve at any opportunity.
 For Wonder, songs like Living for the City are not just a finger-pointing exercise.
 Higher Ground demonstrates this, as his pure belief in humanity comes to the fore, as he is willing to let bygones be bygones, and looks forward to the future with hope in his heart.
 The song sounds like a fresh break from the previous song, as if to make his point on a musical level that it is a new beginning, invigorating the audience with an excitement that they may have at the start of a concert.